simeonyaniliev/first-lines-java/README.md

 ### 2. And then we need make sure Java is selected from the top drop down menu, where all the programing languages are.

-### 3. After that we need to delete all the example code in there - it is because we want to write our own code off course.
-### 4. After that we write the following code in there:
+### 3. After that we write the following code in there:
 ```java
 public class Main {
 	public static void main(String[] args) {